-The American Marketing Association has selected Professor Roland Rust at the University of Maryland’s Robert H. Smith School of Business as an inaugural AMA Fellow in a new program that honors top marketing academics.
+The American Marketing Association (AMA) has selected Michel Wedel, PepsiCo Professor of Consumer Science at the University of Maryland’s Robert H. Smith School of Business, for its Charles Coolidge Parlin Marketing Research Award.

 Reports of Britain’s death are greatly exaggerated.
 Smith School finance professor Albert “Pete” Kyle says foreign investment might even increase following the United Kingdom’s vote to withdraw from the European Union.
 "It’s not clear a huge amount of economic dislocation will result," he says.
 Read more...